axieinfinity/ronin-documentation/docs/apps/rns/guides/register/protected.md

 ### Non-verified business

-As a non-verified business looking to register a protected RNS name with Sky Mavis, you can provide us the following information:

-* DNS TXT record
-* Trademark documentation

-To begin verification, send an email to [info@skymavis.com](mailto:info@skymavis.com).
+To verify your business for a protected name registration, send an email to [info@skymavis.com](mailto:info@skymavis.com) and we'll guide you through the process.

 ## See also